JetBrains/kotlin-web-site/docs/topics/basic-types.md

 * `toDouble(): Double`
 * `toChar(): Char`

-Absence of implicit conversions is rarely noticeable because the type is inferred from the context, and arithmetical operations are overloaded for appropriate conversions, for example:
+Implicit conversions is rarely noticeable because the type is inferred from the context, and arithmetical operations are overloaded for appropriate conversions, for example:

 ```kotlin